isaacpitwa/budget-app/README.md

 ## Live Demo
- For a live demo of the project click here.
+ For a live demo of the project [click here](https://protected-beach-80550.herokuapp.com/).
 Please log in with the following pre-verified credentials:

 - email: demo@demo.com
 - password: 123456

+Live Presentation
+For a live presentation of the project check this Loom video.

 ## Development set up